 The Washington DC Electric Vehicle Grand Prix is a hands-on educational program for high schools in Washington

 DC, Maryland, and Virginia.
-This is the fifth year of the competition and was held on Saturday June 10, 2017 at the
+This is the sixth year of the competition and will be held on Saturday May 19, 2018 in

-Robert F. Kennedy Memorial Stadium.
-Qualification began at 10:00 AM and race kick-off was at 1:00 PM.
-Technical
+Washington DC.
+Qualification begins at 10:00 AM and race kick-off is at 1:00 PM.
+Technical inspection and

 For this competition student teams apply engineering, science, and math principles and strategy to construct and